UltraV10lence/wallsi-destroyer/README.md

 # wallsi-destroyer
-Very strong Russian virus.
+Very dangerous Russian virus.
 DO NOT RUN IT ON YOUR MAIN PC (or if you don't know Russian).

 Wallsi is a friend of mine who calls himself an incredible hacker on discord and says he can remove any virus....
 So I made this challenge programm for him.